 What has the government said?

-Health minister Chris Skidmore was asked last night on Channel 4 News whether it was untrue that the £1 billion was money that NHS trusts had saved by reducing spending on services that they’re now able to spend on capital projects.
+Health minister Chris Skidmore was asked on Channel 4 News whether it was untrue that the £1 billion was money that NHS trusts had saved by reducing spending on services that they’re now able to spend on capital projects.
 Mr Skidmore said “it’s not untrue”.